foobiane/unpack/README.md

 ### Usage

 Download this repo using git clone or GitHub.
-Navigate to the download folder in Command Prompt and run the following command:
+Navigate to the download folder in PowerShell and run the following command:
 ```.\unpack -path [parent_path]```

 Alternatively, you can specify the path during runtime by simply running `.\unpack`.